Word of Faith Fellowship: Rules

-The entire list is 145 entries long.
+Current church members have stated this list of rules is inaccurate and has never been published, promulgated, or distributed by the church.

+Children in the Fellowship are isolated, monitored and controlled closely by the church, being educated in the church-controlled school, and prevented from watching television under threat of punishment.
+Children are also told to display a positive attitude, regardless of how they feel.

 Abuse allegations

-Although a number of critics and former members have described the church as a cult and accused the church of abuse, these accusations are disputed by current members and church officials who claim that through strong prayer, church fellowship, Biblical teaching, and encouraging community lives ultimately change.
+Although a number of critics and former members have described the church as a cult and accused the church of abuse, these accusations are disputed by current members and church officials who claim that through "strong prayer", church fellowship, Biblical teaching, and encouraging community, lives ultimately change.

 In 1995, Jane and Sam Whaley denied allegations made by several former members of the TV program Inside Edition.
 One former student said he had been beaten multiple times by church members to remove a "destructive spirit".
 Other former members described sitting in a "prayer chair" as former members walked around them shouting prayers.

-The church was investigated by the SBI in the 1990s for child abuse after more than forty former members told the Forest City Daily Courier and other news outlets what they believed had happened there.
+The church was investigated by the SBI in the 1990s for child abuse, after more than 40 former members gave testimony to the Forest City Daily Courier and other news outlets as to their experiences in the Fellowship.
 No charges resulted.
-In 2000, a woman testifying in a child custody case said her one-year-old son was subjected to "blasting", or standing in a circle and loudly praying, sometimes for hours, in order to drive out demons.
+In 2000, a woman testifying in a child custody case said her one-year-old son was subjected to "blasting", or standing in a circle and loudly praying, sometimes for hours, in order to "drive out demons".
 She also said her son was beaten enough to cause bruises.
-Jane Whaley asked about discipline at her church and said God wanted children to be beaten if that was necessary.
+Jane Whaley was asked about discipline at her church and said God wanted children to be beaten if that was necessary.
 Whaley cited Acts 2:2 to justify disciplinary practices, members said.

 Jane Whaley was convicted of misdemeanor assault in 2004 as a result of an incident two years earlier where former member Lacy Wien described "blasting" by a group of members, followed by the assault by Whaley.
 Wien was suing the church for $2.5 million in a separate case.
 After five years of appeals, the conviction was overturned.

-Another former member, Michael Lowry, claimed to have been beaten and held prisoner in 2011 to drive out gay demons.
+Another former member, Michael Lowry, claimed to have been beaten and held prisoner in 2011 to drive out "gay demons".
 Lowry testified before a grand jury but in 2013 he rejoined the church, recanting his allegations.
-Lowry later left the church again and said he stands by his earlier statements.
+Lowry later left the church again and said he stood by his earlier statements.